WalletScrutiny/WalletScrutinyCom/_hardware/slimtech.cryptolite.md

   - https://www.facebook.com/slimTECHGEARCo/
 ---

-**⚠️ Warning:** We have some confidential information from a related source that points to internal malfeasance related to this project.
-This may be the reason for its discontinuance.
+**⚠️ Note:** Some users have complained on social media that they were not able to receive their devices.

 ## Product Description